kubesimplify/website/README.md

 Kubesimplfy's new website.
 This codebase is what runs on [Kubesimplify](https://kubesimplify.github.io/website/).
 For new developers getting started, run the following in your terminal:

 Fork the repo by clicking the fork button.
-This will create a copy of the repo in your account, changes done here will not be shown in the main repo.
+This will create a copy of the repo in your account, changes done here will be shown in the main repo.

 Clone the repo to your local device: